AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 Only four probes could be connected to the ProCoDa box simultaneously.
 The subteam chose to disconnect the pressure sensor and instead connect both dissolved oxygen probes under the assumption that the pressure difference between the interior of the reactor and atmospheric pressure would remain relatively constant for a given RPM.

 The subteam recorded the temperature and dissolved oxygen concentration of the influent and effluent water in the flow accumulators for approximately five minutes.
 This entire process was repeated for hot (supersaturated) water.

-The data was averaged and standard deviations were calculated.
-**check with Tommy on data analysis ew465**
-**is RPM supposed to be capitalized? ew465**
+### Testing Dissolved Oxygen Probe Functionality

+Initial quantitative experiments testing the removal of dissolved oxygen by the fluidized bed reactor showed that the dissolved oxygen concentration of the effluent water was higher than the dissolved oxygen concentration of the influent water.
+The subteam suspected that a faulty dissolved oxygen probe or incorrect probe calibration was the source of these results.

+The subteam tested the functionality of the dissolved oxygen probes by taking a reading while holding them in air.
+A correctly functioning probe would record a voltage of -0.17 V (the voltage is negative due to backwards wiring in the probe itself).
+Otherwise the probe is broken and must be replaced. **get rid of present tense here? ew465** As an additional test, the subteam used the same probe to measure the dissolved oxygen concentration in both the influent and effluent flow accumulators while the peristaltic pump was running at 70.0 RPM.
+The subteam compared these dissolved oxygen concentration readings to see if the effluent concentration was still higher than the influent concentration, as observed previously.

+### Testing Pressure Difference vs. Flow Rate

+The subteam observed that the pressure difference between the interior of the reactor and atmospheric pressure fluctuated when the flow rate was changed.
+The subteam ran a brief experiment to explore this relationship.
+Starting at 30.0 RPM, the subteam recorded the pressure difference between the interior of the reactor and atmospheric pressure as flow rate was increased.
+The RPM of the peristaltic pump was increased by 5.0 RPM approximately every 30 seconds, to a maximum of 100.0 RPM.
+This gradual increase in RPM gave the pressure sensor reading enough time to settle.

 ## Results and Analysis

+### Testing Bubble Formation Qualitatively
  **[You don't need to say this.
 We know you analyzed stuff.
 This is the analysis section.]**

 **Table 1**: Displays data collected during Trials 1 through 6 of the experiments performed on March 10.
 This includes: experiment duration (s), average pressure difference between the exterior and interior of the reactor (Pa), the average temperature of influent water (C), and corresponding standard deviations.
 Full data records can be found on [this site](https://docs.google.com/spreadsheets/d/1TsF6WTH7_1kZF3rtxQfxWHmNm25GDSTorC64Gjq5S7U/edit?usp=sharing).